Singhakash9/Nestle-Case-Study/README.md

   Strengthened brand reputation through proactive environmental and social responsibility efforts.

 ## Conclusion
-Nestlé’s strategic diversification and innovation approach has enabled it to stay ahead of evolving market demands.
+Nestle’s strategic diversification and innovation approach has enabled it to stay ahead of evolving market demands.
 By expanding into health, wellness, and sustainable solutions, the company continues to lead the global food industry in both revenue and relevance.

 ---